Timception/drift-v3-dongle-nv/battery/readme.md

 10. **Correctly Plug OLED back in**
    - For standard 4-Pin OLEDS, the four left pin sockets are used.
-   - The 5th pin is for the Nice!View screen and requires different firmware.
+   - The 5th pin is for the Nice!View screen and uses this version of the firmware.
-   - Since there is a dongle you can remove the OLEDs altogether to increase battery life!
+   - Since there is a dongle you can remove the OLEDs altogether to increase battery life! as seen on the V4.
    - <img src="images/10.jpg" width="500"><br/><br/>

 11. **Left Half Jumpers and Wire Color Order**